aleemont/PHPBookingSystem/README.md

 Shorter and smarter code.
 New project is located in PHPBookingSystem/bookingSystem folder.
 Old files still available.

+Update 08/25/2020@19:55 P.M:
+Added a check on age submission.
+If age inserted already exists into db, the script will require to insert a different age and won't insert data into db.
+This feature will be useful to chek if a certain Date/Time has been already booked.

 ***NOTICE!!!***
     **THE CODE IS NOT READY-TO-USE, YOU WILL NEED TO CONFIG YOUR SETTINGS FOLLOWING INSTRUCTIONS ON THE OFFICIAL SITE**